Nickname | Enter a unique name to identify this keypair profile. |

 For EdDSA, the key curve defaults to Ed25519. |

-Security level | For MLDSA, select one of the following security levels: MLDSA-44 Represents a cryptographic strength equivalent of at least 128-bit symmetric encryption.
+Security level | For MLDSA, select a security level: MLDSA-44 Represents a cryptographic strength equivalent of at least 128-bit symmetric encryption.
 This level of security is considered sufficient for many applications requiring strong security, such as protecting sensitive data and communications.
 MLDSA-65 Represents a higher cryptographic strength equivalent to at least 192-bit symmetric encryption.
 Offers increased security margin compared to Security Level 44, making it suitable for applications demanding elevated security requirements.
 MLDSA-87 Represents an even higher level of cryptographic strength of at least 256-bit symmetric encryption, surpassing the previous two levels.
 Equivalent to an even greater bit length in symmetric encryption, further increasing the complexity for potential attackers.
-Offers the highest level of security among the mentioned levels, suitable for extremely sensitive applications requiring maximum protection against advanced cryptographic attacks.
+Offers the highest level of security among the mentioned levels, suitable for sensitive applications requiring maximum protection against advanced cryptographic attacks.

 |

-For SLHDSA, select one of the following security levels: SHA2-128s Provides a cryptographic strength equivalent to 128-bit symmetric encryption, offering strong protection for general applications.
+For SLHDSA, select a security level: SHA2-128s Provides a cryptographic strength equivalent to 128-bit symmetric encryption, offering strong protection for general applications.
 SHAKE-128s Offers an equivalent strength of 128-bit symmetric encryption, using SHAKE for flexible security parameters.
 SHA2-128f Similar to SHA2-128s but optimized for faster performance.
 SHAKE-128f Fast variant of SHAKE-128, balancing performance and security.
 SHA2-192s Provides 192-bit symmetric encryption strength, suitable for applications demanding higher security.
 SHAKE-192s Flexible security with 192-bit strength using SHAKE for adjustable output lengths.
 SHA2-192f Fast variant of SHA2-192s, offering higher security with optimized performance.
 SHAKE-192f Fast variant of SHAKE-192, optimized for performance in demanding applications.
 SHA2-256s Offers 256-bit symmetric encryption strength, suitable for highly sensitive applications.
 SHAKE-256s Uses SHAKE for flexible cryptographic output at a 256-bit strength.
 SHA2-256f A faster version of SHA2-256s, providing maximum security with optimized performance.
 SHAKE-256f Fast variant of SHAKE-256, ideal for highly sensitive environments requiring both strong security and high efficiency.

 |

-Keypair category | Select a keypair type: Production Used to sign software released to the public or production environments.
+Category | Select a keypair type: Production Used to sign software released to the public or production environments.
 Test Used to sign software in development or test phases, using short-lived, private certificates.
 NoteTest keypairs expire after a maximum of 30 days.

 |

-Keypair storage | Select one of the following key storage methods: Level 3 Key is stored in an HSM that is CA/B compliant.
+Storage | Select a key storage method: Level 3 Key is stored in an HSM that is CA/B compliant.
 This storage method is FIPS 140-2 Level 2, Common Criteria EAL4+, an equivalent or higher, and therefore is compatible with publicly or privately trusted certificates.
 Level 2 Key is stored in an HSM with a certification is lower than level 3.
 This storage is only compatible for privately trusted certificates.
 Level 1 Key is stored in an uncertified but secure softHSM.
 This storage is only compatible for privately trusted certificates.

-NoteTo use use DPoD HSM storage, DPoD must be set up in CA Manager and enabled for your account. |
+NoteTo use DPoD HSM storage, DPoD must be set up in CA Manager and enabled for your account. |